BadPingHere/Trusted/README.md

 This was supposed to be my mona lisa, but I realized after creating my scraping that it was simply not a good idea.
 Maybe another fan of this game will use this, or someone who wants to learn about scraping will analyze my very bad code.
 However, this is done.

+This may not work on all opsec logs, as they have changed in the past and Knu has told me may change in the future.
+However this should be usuable on present logs.

 # Features
 From a single Opsec link, it will create a folder containing: